 Your first email invites them to visit your website and claim a special offer, followed two days later by an email reminding them you value their time and only want to send emails they’re interested in.
 After another two days, your final email will make one final request before you remove them from your list.

 Here’s a breakdown and examples of each email:

-Jack Wills is a British heritage-inspired, high-quality clothing company for a spirited youth.
+Jack Wills is a British heritage-inspired, high-quality clothing company for sophisticated young adults.
 With this email, the company is reaching out with an enticing offer of £10 off when spending £30 with a coupon code.
-This not only gives their subscribers a great deal, it shows Jack Wills who’s engaged, clicking and ready to buy.
+This not only gives their subscribers a great deal, it also shows Jack Wills who’s engaged, clicking and ready to buy.

-Another example of re-engagement outreach is from Typeform, a super cool interactive form creator (which by the way, can be integrated with Ontraport using Zapier).
+Another example of re-engagement outreach is from Typeform, an innovative and interactive form creator (which by the way, can be integrated with Ontraport using Zapier).
 Typeform reminds customers of their subscription and urges them to revisit the amazing things their product can do using their template gallery.

 Though this might not seem like something you’d like to do, it allows you to market and tailor your content to contacts who actually want to hear from you.
-It shows them that you value their time and only want to send them email when they actually want it.
+It shows them that you value their time and only want to send them emails when they actually want them.
 Having a large list of unengaged users is not the goal.

 Re-confirming permission regularly is a great way to get a solid “yes” or “no” response from your current subscribers as well as a smart way to help keep your email list clean.